-Chaplaincy has been one of my ministries that leaves me energized after a long day.
-A dear friend once said to me,"That means you’re in the right place!"
-I have watched as the threads of my life have been woven together throughout this calling.
-The roles of hospice chaplain, spiritual director, psychologist, church elder and co-owner of a medical billing company have given me a unique background--one that helps me understand what I am seeing!
+Chaplaincy has been the only ministry that I have been involved in that leaves me more energized after a long day than drained.
+An old friend once said to me,"That means you’re in the right place!"
+I have watched as the threads of my life have been woven together throughout this calling--the spiritual direction, the counseling, and co-owning a medical billing company gave me the medical background to understand what I am seeing!

-However, it is not only what I bring to the ministry but equally important what this ministry has given to me.
-I continue to learn how to love each patient and family member unconditionally without judgment or preconceived notions of what is needed.
-I also continue to listen and to be attentive to the work of God in each person whether or not that person shares my beliefs.
-When I fail to be attentive or nonjudgmental, something in my spirit disturbs me, and the Spirit of God leads me into a deeper place within myself where I am challenged to examine the dynamic of what is occurring.
+But it is not only in what I bring to the ministry, but equally important is what this ministry has done for me.
+I have learned to love each patient unconditionally without judgment or preconceived notions of what is needed.
+I have learned to listen and to be attentive to the work of God in each person whether or not that person shares my beliefs.
+When I fail to be attentive or nonjudgmental, something in my spirit disturbs me, and the Spirit of God leads me into a deeper place within myself where I am challenged to examine the dynamic of what is occurring within me.
 What might it be in my past or present that is blocking my ability to give this person what is needed?
 And then God does God’s work--that which I cannot do on my own, and the ensuing freedom opens up my life more fully to others.